MarteXcoin-documentation/Documentation/wallets/android/getting-started.rst

 ---------------------

-If you already have an existing MarteX Wallet for Android, you can restore it at this point by tapping the menu button in the top left corner and selecting **Configurations** > **Restore from recovery phrase**.
+If you already have an existing MarteX Wallet for Android, you can restore it at this point by tapping the menu button in the top right corner and selecting **Configurations** > **Restore from recovery phrase**.
 Carefully enter your recovery phrase and tap **Restore**.
 Your wallet may restart, and it will take some time for any past transactions and balances to appear.